oshaughnessy/sierramountainll/_pages/volunteers.md

 Sports Connect system has an "Assistant Coach" volunteer position available during registration, and they can help out in many ways.

-Every team will need 2 coaches in addition to the team manager.
+Every team should have 2 coaches in addition to the team manager.
 During games, a team will always need 1 registered adult in the dugout and 2 to serve as 1st and 3rd base coaches.
 If enough adults are not available, players can serve as base coaches, but they